marcmav/dotfiles/README.md

 # Mini Projects

-## A collection of Python mini-projects designed to practice core programming concepts, improve code quality, and showcase development skills.
+### A collection of Python mini-projects designed to practice core programming concepts, improve code quality, and showcase development skills.
-Each project is self-contained, well-documented, and follows a consistent structure.

 ---